formalabstracts/formalabstracts/sphinx/Infinitude_of_Primes.rst

 Informally statement
 --------------------

-  There are infinitely many :ref:`prime` numbers.
+  The theorem states that there are infinitely many :ref:`prime` numbers.

 Preformally